mrtindanzor/mrtindanzor/README.md

 # Hi, I'm Simon 👋

-Welcome to my portfolio repository — a collection of what I’m building, learning, and improving as a developer.
+Welcome to my portfolio repository, a collection of what I’m building, learning, and improving as a developer.

 ## About Me